imthatalex/react-shopping-cart/README.md

 ### Usage
 1. Clone or Download the Repo.
-2. In your Index.js file, Copy & Update the Product List to use your Products.
+2. In your Index.js file, Insert & Update the Product List to use your Products.
 ```javascript
 const productList = [
   { id: 0, name: 'Cap', colors: ['orange', 'blue', 'black'], image: 'balenciaga-c.jpeg' },